 Like-minded friends of mine have confessed to me that when an individual with an opposing viewpoint appears on their television set, they turn the channel, shut the TV off, or click the mute button.
 I’m not going to place myself above politics and say that these people don’t get under my skin.
 I think I’m right, and I think everyone should agree with me, but if they don’t, I make a concerted effort to avoid becoming so frustrated that I consider them hateful.
 I attempt to defeat their rationale with my own, and if I am able to do so, in my head, it not only affirms my worldview, it deepens my understanding of an issue.

 “So while I believe your heart is in the right place,” the host continued.
 “We would have to have arrive at some sort of designation, say the orange people versus the purple people.
 I’m sure there is some method through which we could change the labels, as they have in the State Legislature in Nebraska.
 We could list every candidate as unaffiliated, but as most concerned voters in Nebraska will tell you, they know where their candidates stand on the issues, even if they are listed as unaffiliated.
 We can change the labels, but we cannot change the differences.”

-Those of us that have a love/hate relationship with politics have learned that even we have thresholds.
+Those of us who have a love/hate relationship with politics have learned that even we have thresholds.
 The ability to persuade someone with attempts at thoughtful, objective commentary is beginning to wane.
 People want color by numbers.
 They want good guys and bad guys, and they want to read a writer that agrees with them.
 They know what they know, and they will not be persuaded otherwise.

 Having said that, I now paraphrase Charles Krauthammer for those that believe that they would prefer to avoid politics: